This post may contain affiliate links. Please read our disclosure policy.

 You can thin out the sauce with a little water or milk when reheating on the stove top or in the microwave.

 It thickens as it cools.
 Be sure to reserve some starchy pasta water to thin it out or add a splash of milk and whisk it in to thin the sauce out again over medium-low heat.

 I haven’t tried freezing this sauce personally, but it could work!
 Just be sure to let it cool completely and then maybe freeze in something like these souper cubes to make it convenient when you want to thaw the sauce.

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.

 - 6 Tbsp. unsalted butter

 - 15-20 fresh sage leaves, plus 2 tsp. finely chopped sage

 - 1 tsp. crushed garlic

 - 1 1/2 cups heavy cream

-- Add in pumpkin, cinnamon, salt, pepper and whisk until smooth.
-Add in cheese at the very end and serve warm.
+- Add in the pumpkin, cinnamon, nutmeg, salt, and pepper and whisk until smooth.
+Add in the Parmesan cheese at the very end.